GraceBeyoko/Hwk_5/Design.md

 ### 1. **ArtGalleryToken**

-For our DAO, we choose to only use ERC20 smart contracts for simplicity purposes as well as capitalising on familiarity for both users and developers.
-Our smart contract is the `ArtGalleryToken`.
+For our DAO, we choose to use the ERC20 token for simplicity purposes as well as capitalising on familiarity for both users and developers.
+Our first smart contract is the `ArtGalleryToken`.
 In our gallery context, this token is more than just a digital asset.
 In fact, it represents a member's right to participate in curating the gallery’s future.
 Users are allowed to mint new tokens which enable them to vote, delagate and exit the voting system.

 Here is a list of the key functions: